Netsmartz-IT-Solutions/ai-playbooks/software-dev.md

 ## 1. Required Trainings & Certifications

 ### Foundation Training Requirements

+> ⚠️ **Important**: You must complete **26 hours of training** before accessing AI development tools.
+Plan accordingly and discuss with your manager to allocate dedicated time for learning.

 All developers must complete the following training modules before accessing AI development tools.
 Training completion is tracked through the MIS-Smartz Portal and is a prerequisite for tool license approval.